Crisis Ally

 Write your awesome label here.

-Crisis Ally is a Certificated strengths-based, growth-focused approach to supporting others as an ally in times of crisis and intensity, based on real-world skills for suicide and violence prevention.
+Crisis Ally is a certificated strengths-based, growth-focused approach to supporting others as an ally in times of crisis and intensity, based on real-world skills for engagement, suicide and violence prevention.

 While this course is primarily designed for those employed in human services, mental health, crisis support and/or suicide prevention programs, participants are also invited who have some experience, including lived experience with emotional intensity, and basic communication skills training.